albee/huffman-encoding-sample/README.md

 # huffman_encoding_sample
 ##Usage
 ####Main Program: MakeHuffCode
-To get going, run MakeHuffCode from the command line with a single text file as an argument, forexample:
+To get going, run MakeHuffCode from the command line with a single text file as an argument, for example:

                                             java MakeHuffCode test1.txt

+The text file must contain the characters you wish to use in your Huffman coding.

 ##Code Explanation